 Academic or scholastic dishonesty includes, but is not limited to, cheating, plagiarism, collusion, the submission for credit of any work or materials that are attributable in whole or in part to another person, taking an examination for another person, any act designed to give unfair advantage to a student or the attempt to commit such acts.
 Academic dishonesty is a violation of the Student Code of Conduct and is addressed in Appendix B, Sec.
-203 of the UTSA Information Bulletin.
+203 of the UTSA Student Policies.

 Minimum Grade Requirements